 Collections Policy for Huronia Museum

-Huronia Museum was created in 1935 as a citizen’s committee to preserve the history of historic Huronia the region.
-In 1946, the museum was established to collect, buy, trade or sell objects of historical significance which was to be housed in a museum for educational benefits to the public.
+1.1.
+Huronia Museum was created in 1935 as a citizen’s committee to preserve the history of the region of historic Huronia.
+In 1946, the museum was established to collect, buy, or trade objects of historical significance which was to be housed in a museum for educational benefits to the public.
 In 1970, Huronia Museum became an authorized educational charity with the ability to issue tax receipts for donations.

 - Aboriginal Peoples